 Smart Reset Diagnostics are latching diagnostics that will auto-recover if the condition is corrected.
 After the controller detects the first smart reset diagnostic, the unit waits 30 minutes before initiating the smart reset function.
-If another diagnostic of this type occurs again within 24 hours after an automatic clearing, clear the diagnostic manually by using any of the ways listed under the preceding section, "Manual (Latching) Diagnostics," p.
-91.
+If another diagnostic of this type occurs again within 24 hours after an automatic clearing, clear the diagnostic manually by using any of the ways listed in "Manual (Latching) Diagnostics," p.
+100.